databricks/terraform-databricks-sra/gcp/examples/simple_workspace_deployment/readme.md

-### Prerequisites
+## Prerequisites

+Before you begin, ensure you have:

-1. Existing Google Service Account
+- **A Google Service Account (GSA):**
-2. That GSA has the required permissions (add link)
-3. That GSA is Databricks Admin
+    An existing GSA to manage resources.

+- **Required Permissions:**
+    The GSA must have all necessary permissions.
+[See required permissions.](https://docs.databricks.com/gcp/en/admin/cloud-configurations/gcp/permissions)

+- **Databricks Admin Role:**
+    The GSA must be assigned as a Databricks Admin.

+- **Authenticated Session:**
-4. Logged in as this GSA (either gcloud auth or GOOGLE_SERVICE_CREDENTIALS)
+    You are logged in as this GSA using either `gcloud auth` or by setting the `GOOGLE_SERVICE_CREDENTIALS` environment variable.

-### What it does
+---

+## What This Example Does

+This deployment will:

+1. **Provision GCP Resources:**
-1. Deploys GCP resources (existing_cmek=True, existing_endpoints=True,)
+     Deploys required GCP resources with existing CMEK and endpoints enabled.

-2. Deploys a workspace
+2. **Deploy a Databricks Workspace:**
+     Sets up a new Databricks workspace.

+3. **Configure Unity Catalog:**
-3. Assigns Unity Catalog controls
+     Assigns Unity Catalog controls for data governance.